 The College is not aware of any currently known facts, decisions, or conditions that are expected to have a significant effect on the financial position or results of operations during the upcoming fiscal year beyond those unknown variations having a global effect on virtually all types of business operations.
-The College has been able to achieve slight increases in enrollment throughout the COVID-19 pandemic period while being infused with a significant amount of federal funds to boost college operations.
+The College has been able to achieve increases in enrollment consistently over the course of the prior three-year period while also being infused with a significant amount of federal funds to boost college operations.
 The College's overall financial position remains stable.